Everett Shinn: Early life

-Shinn was born in Woodstown, New Jersey, a Quaker-dominated community.
+Shinn was born on November 6, 1876, in Woodstown, New Jersey, a Quaker-dominated community.
 His parents Isaiah Conklin Shinn and Josephine Ransley Shinn were rural farmers.
-Their second son, he was named for the author Edward Everett Hale, of whom his father was a great fan.
+He was their second son, and he was named for the author Edward Everett Hale, who his father admired.
 "Shinn's ability to draw was evident from very early childhood."

-At age 15 he was enrolled at the Spring Garden Institute in Philadelphia, where he studied mechanical drawing.
-The following year he took classes at the Pennsylvania Academy of the Fine Arts, and by age 17 was working as a staff artist for the Philadelphia Press.
+At age 15 he was enrolled at the Spring Garden Institute in Philadelphia, where he studied mechanical drawing, engineering, and industrial design 1890–1893.
+Later he took classes at the Pennsylvania Academy of the Fine Arts 1893–1897, studying under Thomas P. Anschutz.
+By age 17, Shinn was working nights as a staff artist for the Philadelphia Press.

 Moving to New York City in 1897, he was soon known as one of the more talented urban realists who were chronicling in paint the energy and class divisions of modern metropolitan life.
+He worked for the newspaper the New York World.
 In 1898 Shinn married Florence "Flossie" Scovel, another artist from New Jersey; in 1912 they divorced, and in 1913 he married Corinne Baldwin, going on to have two children, Janet and David.
 By 1933 Shinn had divorced two more wives and was the subject of many tabloid rumors.
 Though he exhibited less frequently later in his life, Shinn had a well-established career by the 1920s but suffered serious financial losses during the Depression and sold very few paintings during that time.
 Between 1937 and his death in 1953, Shinn received several awards for his paintings and participated in a number of exhibitions; he would always be associated, however, with the achievements of the Ashcan School of American art c.
 1900–1920.
 He died of lung cancer in New York City in 1953.
 Shinn was reportedly a model for the talented, promiscuous artist-protagonist of Theodore Dreiser's 1915 novel The "Genius".
 With his well-known taste for the good life, Shinn was dubbed by art historian Sam Hunter "the dandy of the realists."